Updated July 2017

-Exchanging Money: When you arrive to Cuba, you will need to exchange your cash into CUP.
+When you arrive in Cuba, you will need to exchange your cash into CUP.
 The American dollar will be charged a 10% penalty, so it is advised to carry a different form of currency into the country, such as Euros, Pounds, or Canadian Dollars.
 The airport will not give you the best rate for your money, so exchange the majority of your money at Cuban banks or Cadecas (currency exchange shops).

 For more information on exchanging money in Cuba, check out this great article on TripAdvisor.